thingsboard/thingsboard.github.io/docs/paas/eu/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-3.md

         title: 'Turn on the "Smooth line" option to make the chart line appear smoother.
 Click "Save";'
     4:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/air-quality-widget-5-pe.png
-        title: 'Enter a name for the Y-axis, such as "CO2 level", and set the units to ppm (parts per million);'
+        title: 'Enter a name for the Y-axis, such as "CO2 level", and specify "ppm" as the units;'
     5:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/air-quality-widget-6-pe.png
         title: 'Change the chart title to "Air Quality";'